egel-lang/egel-docs/source/calc.rst

 ============

-Egel is a small combinator calculus with a limited number constructs.
+Egel is a small combinator calculus with a limited number of constructs.
 Below, that calculus is introduced with small examples

 Constants